How to pack for tropical weather

 We all know and love Margate and its surroundings for the beautiful weather has to offer.
 Here are a few tips on how to pack for tropical weather.

-From fabrics to cosmetics, figure out how to optimise your packing space for our one of a kind weather.
+From fabrics to cosmetics, figure out how to optimise your parking space for our one of a kind weather.

-Then choose colors strategically.
-Light colors reflect the sun and divert heat away from you: whites, pale blues, grays, creams, yellows, and tans are more comfortable in warm-weather than blacks, navy blues, and other dark colors.
-Try to stick with neutrals mainly, and then add a couple of colors that mix and match well.
+Then choose colours strategically.
+Light colours reflect the sun and divert heat away from you: whites, pale blues, greys, creams, yellows, and tans are more comfortable in warm-weather than blacks, navy blues, and other dark colours.
+Try to stick with neutrals mainly, and then add a couple of colours that mix and match well.

 Quick Tip: Pack for the sun.
 Whatever your warm-weather travel destination—beach, tropics, or desert—think sun protection, and remember the sun is strongest near the equator.